Mountain Dew LiveWire: History

 Mountain Dew LiveWire was first introduced as a limited-edition flavor for the summer of 2003.
 Broadly targeted to teenagers and young adults, it was available in the United States from Memorial Day to Labor Day.
 According to PepsiCo, LiveWire boosted overall sales of Mountain Dew by 10 percent in 2003.
 It additionally increased sales of orange soft drinks as a whole.
 However, PepsiCo did not consider LiveWire in that category, with the executive stating: "With all due respect to your data, Mountain Dew LiveWire is not an orange soda.
 It's an inimitable new Dew, combining the unique formula of base Mountain Dew with a bold orange flavor."
 That same year, LiveWire was also available as a Slurpee flavor.
 LiveWire returned to stores in the summer of 2004, with the marketing product description being changed from "Orange Ignited" to "Dew sparked with orange".
 In 2005, Mountain Dew Livewire became a permanent addition to the product line due to the success of its sales in the previous two years.
 It is the second flavor extension of the brand, following Mountain Dew Code Red in 2001.

 Countries

-Mountain Dew LiveWire has been available in the United States, Malaysia, New Zealand.
+Mountain Dew LiveWire has been available in the United States, Malaysia, and New Zealand.